What is Invoice Factoring? – Convert Invoices to Capital

 Is Invoice Financing the same as Invoice Factoring?

 While the two terms sound similar, there are significant differences between them.
 Both invoice factoring and invoice financing help you convert accounts receivable into working capital, but in different ways.
+Invoice financing involves borrowing against your unpaid invoices from an invoice financing company, and you repay the financing company as your customers pay.
+In contrast, invoice factoring involves selling your invoices to a factoring company for immediate cash.

 In invoice factoring, the factoring company owns the invoices and is responsible for collecting payment from your customers.
 With invoice financing, you still own the invoices, and you collect from your customers.